agencyenterprise/SOO-Honest-AI/RL experiments/maddpg-pytorch/README.md

 10. **multiagent-particle-envs (RL Environment Folder)**

     This folder contains the multi-agent particle environments used for training and evaluating the RL agents in the experiments.
 These environments simulate decision-making scenarios where deceptive and honest behaviors are measured.

+### Modified Physical Deception Environment

+We conducted the RL experiment in a modified Physical Deception environment, featuring two agents and two landmarks: a goal landmark and a fake landmark.
+Both agents are rewarded for approaching the goal.
+The blue agent knows the landmarks' positions, while the "color-blind" red agent does not, leading it to follow the blue agent toward the goal.
+The red agent is trapped if it reaches the fake landmark.
+Agents know each other's positions only when they are within a predefined observation radius of each other.
+They are initialized randomly in the environment within each other's observation radius.

 ## Running the Experiments